 Gastrointestinal loss of HCO3– (e.g. diarrhoea, ileostomy, proximal colostomy)

 Metabolic alkalosis occurs as a result of decreased hydrogen ion concentration, leading to increased bicarbonate, or alternatively a direct result of increased bicarbonate concentrations.

 A metabolic alkalosis would have the following characteristics on an ABG:

-Renal loss of H+ ions – loop and thiazide diuretics / heart failure / nephrotic syndrome / cirrhosis / Conn’s syndrome
+Renal loss of H+ ions (e.g. loop and thiazide diuretics, heart failure, nephrotic syndrome, cirrhosis, Conn’s syndrome)

-Iatrogenic – addition of alkali (e.g. milk-alkali syndrome)
+Iatrogenic (e.g. addition of excess alkali such as milk-alkali syndrome)